PISTON (transport group)

 Pagkakaisa ng mga Samahan ng Tsuper at Opereytor Nationwide (lit.
 'Solidarity of Drivers and Operators' Organizations Nationwide'), also known by its abbreviation PISTON, is a national federation of public transport associations in the Philippines.
-It is affiliated with the Philippine trade union center Kilusang Mayo Uno.
+It is affiliated with the Philippine trade union center Kilusang Mayo Uno (KMU).

 Internationally, PISTON is affiliated with the International Transport Workers' Federation.

 Background

-Established in 1981, PISTON is a national federation of drivers and operators' associations focusing on issues related to the public transportation sector, especially the rights of drivers and operators of public utility vehicles (PUVs) – including jeepneys, taxis, vans, multicabs, tricycles, pedicabs and buses.
+PISTON is a national federation of drivers and operators' associations focusing on issues related to the public transportation sector, especially the rights of drivers and operators of public utility vehicles (PUVs) – including jeepneys, taxis, vans, multicabs, tricycles, pedicabs and buses.

 Additionally, PISTON aims to promote and advance the basic demands of Filipino transport workers for decent and stable work, livable income, and all their democratic rights.

+History

+PISTON was established in 1981 upon the consolidation of the Kilusang Mayo Uno's "transportation committee".

+In August 1987, PISTON joined KMU in staging nationwide protests against rising petroleum prices, resulting in the arrest of several PISTON members such as president Medardo Roda on sedition charges by the Western Police District (WPD) on August 26.
+Roda was eventually allowed to post bail a week later upon the ruling of the Supreme Court in his favor.
+On November 21, 1988, Roda was arrested again on the charge of sedition by WPD superintendent Alfredo Lim after holding a press conference at the National Press Club encouraging PISTON members to join a wildcat transport strike being held nationwide.
+A day later, the Supreme Court ordered Lim to present Roda before the Manila Regional Trial Court (RTC) judge Felix Barbers and answer accusations that Roda was illegally arrested, but early in the following day, Lim also arrested PISTON secretary general Deogracias Espiritu at his home for the same charges.
+On November 25, the Supreme Court ordered the WPD to transfer custody of Roda to the National Bureau of Investigation (NBI), then headed by lawyer and activist Jesus Antonio Carpio, and to present Espiritu before RTC judge Barbers.
+By April 1990, Roda was sentenced to four to six years in prison for inciting to sedition, but was released on bail pending his appeal.
+Later that year, however, Roda would be arrested two more times for his participation in further protests.

 As a partylist organization

 PISTON has attempted in the past to have partylist representation in the House of Representatives.

 They have applied to take part in the 2013 election.
 The Commission on Election unanimously approved their application since they have established that they are representing drivers.
-However the candidacy was subject to a disqualification case due to allegedly violating campaign posters rules and was bared to fill seats in the legislature.
+However the candidacy was subject to a disqualification case due to allegedly violating campaign posters rules and was barred from getting seats in the legislature.

 The petition was ruled "defective for the lack of specificity" and PISTON was eventually allowed to take part in the 2016 election.
 They did not win a seat.
 They were disqualified for the 2019 election, due to failure to win a seat in the past two elections.